Colleagues: information and support

 They may be off work – but not always.
 Many people who experience miscarriage return to work reasonably quickly.
 Some people feel they need longer to recover physically and/or emotionally.
 Others return to work too quickly and then realise they need more time.

 Even if you don’t know someone very well, acknowledging his or her loss and saying how sorry you are can make a big difference.

 One colleague simply said “I’m so sorry.
 I don’t know what to say”.
 The perfect comment, I could have kissed her.

 What can I do?

 Send a card, flowers or something to show that you are thinking of them.
-You might like to buy a specialist pregnancy loss card such as these ones from the Miscarriage Association.
-While we can’t send these cards out during the coronavirus pandemic, you might like to have a look at our Virtual Hugs.
+You might like to buy a specialist pregnancy loss card such as this one which we developed with Card Factory.
+You might also like to have a look at our Virtual Hugs.
 You can download these for free and send as a message on your phone.
-The Virtual Hugs were created with friends and family in mind, but might still feel right for someone you work with.
+The Virtual Hugs were created when we were in lockdown during the coronavirus pandemic, with friends and family in mind, but might still feel right for someone you work with.